 Prior to the inception of Advanced Technology lenses, Standard Monofocal lens implants were the only option available with Cataract surgery.
-These Standard Monofocal implants are used to clear the vision, but are unable to correct the astigmatism.
+These Standard Monofocal implants are used to clear the vision, but are unable to correct astigmatism.
 Corrective eyewear and additional surgeries are needed to reduce the blurring and distortion.

 The TORIC lens allows your surgeon to clear your vision at the time of Cataract surgery and also reduce or eliminate astigmatism.
 With the Toric Lens there is no need for additional surgeries or eyewear to address the astigmatism problem.
-The Acrysof Toric lens implant have been shown in clinical studies to provide good uncorrected distance vision in patients who have undergone cataract surgery.
+The Acrysof Toric lens implant has been shown in clinical studies to provide good uncorrected distance vision in patients who have undergone cataract surgery.

 What are the Disadvantages of the Toric Lens?

 The TORIC lens is a monofocal lens and can only correct vision at one specific distance.
 For most patients, it is aimed in the distance and reading glasses are required for near and intermediate vision.
 Rarely, the lens may rotate, which may require a realigning procedure, Limbal relaxing incisions, LASIK or PRK.